-Madras High Court directs CBSE to prohibit homework for Class I, II students
+‘Children not weightlifters’: Madras High Court bans homework for Class I, II CBSE students

 The Madras High Court on Tuesday passed an order prohibiting homework for the Class I and II CBSE students.
-Stating that children are not weightlifters, the court directed the Centre to instruct the state governments to reduce weight of the bags of school children.
+Stating that children are not weightlifters, the court directed the Centre to instruct the state governments to reduce the weight of the bags of school children.
 The state governments were asked to ensure that the weight of the bag should not be more than 10 per cent of the weight of the child.
 The court also directed the use of National Council for Educational Research and Training (NCERT) books to be made mandatory in schools.

 Justice N Kirubakaran referring to the orders issued by Telangana and Maharashtra government, asked the Centre to direct the state governments and governments of Union Territories to formulate a “Children School Bag Policy”.
 A policy which helps in reducing the weight of the satchels in line with the guidelines issued by either state.